Hello minions! Er, readers!

 Consider Hitler.
 What with his perpetrating a genocide so big it’s more properly called a holocaust – in fact, THE Holocaust with a capital H – there’s no question to his being a real-life evil overlord.
 Yet, there are a lot of interesting little tidbits about Hitler that turn peoples’ heads because it seems impossible he could have possessed such traits.
 Things like the fact he was a vegetarian.
 People believe Hitler was pure evil, so he could not possibly have the tiny goodness or whatever of vegetarianism.
 But Hitler, contrary to some popular belief, was not Satan incarnate.
 He was just a human.
 And as a human, he had standards.
 And some of his standards were…er…well, good by some non-Nazi ideals.

 Even when you have a broken character, a psychotic character is likely to play by a different but very strong set of rules.
 Perhaps your crazed murderer does have the rule he can’t kill children, because he believes that innocents shouldn’t be killed, but no one is innocent – except children, who haven’t had a chance to understand the world well enough to lose their innocence.
 My psychotic character is a pretty big fan of slow torture mixed with psychological warfare, and has no problem with child victims – but he is adamantly against rape.
-He views rape as an ultimate evil and will even actively fight the act, which he does at least twice, once in directly defying his master’s orders by murdering a band of loose-moral mercenaries his master had hired to capture a young girl, and once in spending copious amounts of time in plotting against a higher-ranking minion who was a dreaded womanizer, ending in said minion’s carefully crafted death.
+He views rape as an ultimate evil and will even actively fight the act.
 Is this psychotic character still a bad guy?
-Well, part of the reason he risked his neck for the young girl was because he was particularly territorial about her, since she was a past torture victim of his.
-He does also murder swaths of school kids.
-So I’d say he’s still a pretty bad guy.
-Sort of.
-It’s complicated.
+I mean he does also torture and murder a bunch of people including kids so.

-What about the womanizer?
-What standards does he have?
-Or propriety?
+So what about someone without standards?
 Dearest minions, I have been very, very careful to not explicitly ban you from writing a horrid monster who has no morals.
 But you have to master the rules before you can break them, and you must be careful to use monsters only when appropriate.
-Which yes, is to say the womanizer does not have morals or even a sense of propriety.
-But then, he’s not a particularly interesting character – just a huge jerk everyone despises, including myself.
+Besides, when I think of my own complete monster, he’s not a particularly interesting character – just a huge jerk everyone despises, including myself.
 He’s probably my least favorite brainchild and I usually don’t like to talk about him.
-The other two I’ve mentioned are far more interesting.

 You can make a person a person by personality and not standards, but only to a degree – standards indicate depth and it’s quite difficult to make a three-dimensional personality without even touching standards.
 (Sure, say challenge accepted – I’d love to see your results.)
 I’m not certain it’s possible at all.
 You can have a character who no longer has any morals and perhaps keep it interesting, but I don’t think you can start off with a perfectly immoral character and go by personality alone.